Everything You Need to Know to Plan Your Dream Trip to Bhutan

 When you enter the prayer halls within temples, you will need to also take your shoes off so wear something that you can slip off easily.

 Mobile phone and internet connectivity is (surprisingly) decent in Bhutan.
 You can buy a SIM card at Paro International Airport when you arrive – it will cost you US$10/300 Nu and includes 2 GB as well as local calling credit.
 Most hotels have free wi-fi, but don’t expect it to be incredibly stable or lightning fast.

 Credit cards and currency in Bhutan

 Bhutanese currency is known as the Ngultrum, or the Nu for short.
 It is pegged to the Indian Rupee, so some places also accept small denomination INR notes.
-Otherwise, you can exchange money at banks or local shops – the rate is approximately US$1 to 60-65 Nu.
+Otherwise, you can exchange money at banks or local shops – the rate is approximately US$1 to 80 Nu as of September 2022.
 Banks will not accept your USD if it is crinkled or has any markings.
 The good news is, you don’t have to exchange much money as most things including entrance fees are included in your daily package already.
 You will only need enough petty cash for tips, beer/coffee, souvenirs, etc.